 That does not work for my son, Tristan.
 He hates pictures.
 Don’t believe me?
 Here are a couple from over the years.

-What is Asperger Syndrome?
+What is Asperger Syndrome or Autism Spectrum Disorder (ASD)?
 Is it a real thing?

 Yes, it’s a real thing.